nwjs/node/BUILDING.md

 * **Tier 1**: These platforms represent the majority of Node.js users.
 The Node.js Build Working Group maintains infrastructure for full test coverage.
-  Maintenance is supported by the Node.js core team.
-All commits to the Node.js repository are tested on multiple variants of these platforms.
+  All commits to the Node.js repository are tested on these platforms.
 Test failures on tier 1 platforms will block releases.
 * **Tier 2**: These platforms represent smaller segments of the Node.js user base.
 The Node.js Build Working Group maintains infrastructure for full test coverage.
-Maintenance is supported by smaller groups or individuals within the Node.js core team, or the vendor of the platform itself.
-All commits to the Node.js repository are tested on multiple variants of these platforms where practical.
+All commits to the Node.js repository are tested on these platforms.
   Test failures on tier 2 platforms will block releases.
 Delays in release of binaries for these platforms are acceptable where necessary due to infrastructure concerns.
 * **Experimental**: May not compile or test suite may not pass.
 The core team does not create releases for these platforms.
 Test failures on experimental platforms do not block releases.
 Contributions to improve support for these